Meeting notes for group meetings

 Which, wrapped into another plugin called Admonition, creates these nice summary blocks:

-I am using Dataview in Obsidian to create some light automation in Obsidian, similar to what you could do in something …Read More...
+I am using Dataview in Obsidian to create some light automation in Obsidian, similar to what you could do in something like Notion.
+There's …Read More...